iampenwing/AoC2023/README.md

 Recognised early onthat it was probably better to use the quadratic equation stuff to calculate this rather than testing each possible game.

 Part 2 required escalating up the data types for the necessary precision (I was off by 1 because of precision issues first time I ran with `Ìnt`s and `Float`s rather than `Integer`s and `Double`s.

+## Day 7 Notes
+Urghh...
+This would not have taken two and a half hours if I hadn't had a complete brainfart on Insertion Sorting - that took most of my debugging... **hint** you need the helper function to insert into the accumulator.